Kunilata09/Rough/README.md

 <a name="readme-top"></a>
 ## Work Flow
-The below image shows the end to end pipeline of the trend identification framework:
+The below image shows the end to end architecture of the BLIP  framework:

 ![overview image](https://github.com/Kunilata09/Rough/blob/main/Screenshot%20(670).png)